-Hard Disk Drive
+Hard Disk Drive Upgrades

 Hard disk drives have higher capacities and operate at much faster speeds than floppy disk drives and CD-ROM drives.
 Enhanced IDE drives provide a reliable, fast, and cost-effective mass storage solution in the PC storage industry.
-The high speed transfer modes supported are UltraATA/100 up to 100MB/ sec and PIO mode 4 up to 16.6MB/sec.
-The Notebook PC comes with a removable 2.5" (6.35cm) wide and .374" (.95cm) high UltraATA/100/66 IDE hard disk drive with current capacities up to 30GB.
+The high speed transfer modes supported are UltraATA/100 up to 100MB/sec and PIO mode 4 up to 16.6MB/sec.
+The Notebook PC comes with a removable 2.5" (6.35cm) wide and .374" (.95cm) high UltraATA/100/66 IDE hard disk drive with current capacities up to 80GB.
 Current IDE hard drives support S.M.A.R.T.
 (Self Monitoring and Reporting Technology) to detect hard disk errors or failures before they happen.
+Visit an authorized service center or retailer for upgrades.